yuvi-18/java-script/control_flow.md

 ## if code without opening scope

-!This is highly not recommended
+!The comma method is highly not recommended

 ```js